 Then be sure to share these three simple sugar cookie rules:

-- Going fast doesn't mean you get more cookies: The cookies on your tray are YOURS to decorate however you want.
-Once you are done, you're done.
 You are welcome to go as slow or as fast as you like with your own cookies.

-- Remember the planned designs: We all agreed to the general designs before I tinted the icing.
-Some colors only had a very small batch because they were meant to be accent colors, not base flooding colors.
 The kids knew which colors they could use with reckless abandon vs. which one they had to be more careful to pace themselves with so they didn't run out.
-I always make a TON of white because it can be decorated with sprinkles easily.

-- Be patient: Royal icing tastes significantly better once it has dried and completely set.
-We set a timer for FOUR HOURS after we were finished with the decorating before we were allowed to eat the cookies.
 You can feel free to skip this rule, but I loved the fun lesson in patience for my girls.
 We raced to the table once our timer beeped and the cookies were ready.

-How to Make It Fun
+How to Keep It Fun

 If this all sounds like too many rules to you, just know that baking with kids always goes more smoothly when you manage expectations before you begin.